New Hampshire Solar Panels

 New Hampshire Area Utility Providers

-These elevated rates stem from New Hampshire’s reliance on natural gas and limited energy infrastructure, making electricity costs among the highest in the nation.
+These elevated rates stem from New Hampshire’s reliance on natural gas and limited in-state energy production.
+The state imports most of its electricity, and transmission costs add to monthly bills for residential customers.

 New Hampshire Utilities Electricity Rates